AncientYears/Story-Bot/README.md

 # Reminder

 Please keep in mind this bot was programmed by two beginners in the space of 2/3 days.
 It is not the best, but it is a way for us both to learn the language, package manager and API wrappers we used.
 Above all we had a lot of fun on this project and will likely continue developing it after the Discord Hack Week.

+Discord has a 1024 embed text limit, and a 2000 non-embed text limit, so please be weary that anything over 1024 characters will break!

 # Invite the bot to your own server